Time-Varying Propensity Score to Bridge the Gap between the Past and Present: Experiments

 \subsubsection{Drifting Gaussian Data}

-In this experiment, we design continuous classification tasks using a periodic shift where samples are generated from a Gaussian distribution with time-varying means ($\mu_t$) and standard deviation of 1.
-In particular, we create a data set, $D^t = \{(x_i^t,y^t_i)\}_{i=1}^N$, at each time step $t$ where $x^t_i \sim N(\mu_t, 1)$, $\mu_{t} = \mu_{t-1} + d/10 $, $\mu_0 = 0.5$, and label 1 ($y^t_i=1$) is assigned if $x_i^t > \mu_t$ otherwise $y^t_i=0$.
+Here, we design continuous classification tasks using a periodic shift where samples are generated from a Gaussian distribution with time-varying means ($\mu_t$) and standard deviation of 1.
+In particular, we create a data set, $D^t = \{(x_i^t,y^t_i)\}_{i=1}^N$, at each time step $t$ where $x^t_i \sim \mathcal{N}(\mu_t, 1)$, $\mu_{t} = \mu_{t-1} + d/10 $, $\mu_0 = 0.5$, and label 1 ($y^t_i=1$) is assigned if $x_i^t > \mu_t$, otherwise $y^t_i=0$.
 We change direction of shift every $50$ time steps (i.e., set $d \leftarrow -d $) and use $N=2000$ in our experiments.
-We run this experiments for 160 time steps. \cref{fig:img_benchmark}a displays that our method performs much better than \textbf{Everything} and similarly to others.
+We run these experiments for 160 time steps. \cref{fig:img_benchmark}a displays that our method performs much better than \textbf{Everything} and similarly to others.
 We note that both \textbf{Recent} and \textbf{Fine-tune} are like oracle for this experiment as test time data from $p_{t+1}(x)$ are more similar to the recent data than other historical data.
-This experiment makes a clear case for our method as it shows that our method allows the training to selectively utilize data similar to the current time and importantly data that evolved in a similar fashion in the past.
+This experiment clearly illustrates how our method enables model training to selectively emphasize data similar to the current time and, importantly, data that evolved in a similar fashion in the past.